kxzxvbk/FinSentiment/README.md

 python inference_glm_10b.py
 ```

-- Or if you want to use CPU to inference, run:
+- Or if you want to use CPU to inference, run (extremely slow):

 ```
 python inference_glm_10b.py --cpu